 World Famous Collections

 Woburn Abbey is celebrated for housing one of the most important private art collections in the world.
-Artworks on public view include the work of famous artists such as: Reynolds, Gainsborough, Hogarth, Lely, Rembrandt, Tintoretto and Van Dyck.
+Artworks which were on public view until September 2019 include the work of famous artists such as: Reynolds, Gainsborough, Hogarth, Lely, Rembrandt, Tintoretto and Van Dyck.

 Within the house itself, a number of 18th-century pictures still hang largely in situ.
 The State Dressing Room is hung with a collection of Dutch and Flemish old masters, such as Teniers, Cuyp and Steen.
 The Dining Room was remodelled by the architect Henry Holland and has for centuries displayed Woburn Abbey’s famous collection of Venetian views by Canaletto.

 The Armada Portrait is one of the most popular and famous paintings we have in the collection here at Woburn Abbey.
 The Armada Portrait depicts the Tudor queen as an icon of beauty, strength and purity surrounded by symbols of imperial majesty.

 The collection of furniture, and individual pieces in particular, have been witness to many historic events over the last 400 years.
 From a prime minister's writing desk, where he sat to write his parliamentary speeches, to a metamorphic table which converts into a set of library steps, each piece has a unique and interesting story to tell.